bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 You just might get very lucky and find you have no vulnerabilities at all.
 Maybe.
 Realistically thought, that's not likely in any kind of substantial project that you've been maintaining for a while.
 You'll probably find at least some vulnerabilities to triage.

-The next step is to update your dependencies as much as you can without introducing breaking changes — that means never updating across major versions (e.g. from `2.*.*` to `3.*.*`).
-NPM has your back here, by making it intentional difficult update modules across major versions.
+The next step is to update your dependencies as much as you can without introducing breaking changes — that means never updating across major versions (e.g., from `2.*.*` to `3.*.*`).
+NPM has your back here by making it intentionally difficult to update modules across major versions.

 To see your available updates, run: